astro-informatics/s2scat/docs/index.rst

 Note that these times are not batched, so in practice may be substantially faster.

-Scattering Covariances |:dna:|
+Scattering covariances |:dna:|
 ---------------------------------------------------------

 .. image:: ./assets/synthesis.gif
     :align: right
     :width: 200

-Scattering covariances, or scattering spectra, were previously introduced for 1D signals by `Morel et al (2023) <https://arxiv.org/abs/2204.10177>`_ and for planar 2D signals by `Cheng et al (2023) <https://arxiv.org/abs/2306.17210>`_.
+We introduce scattering covariances on the sphere in `Mousset et al. 2024 <https://arxiv.org/abs/xxxx.xxxxx>`_, which extend to spherical settings similar scattering transforms introduced for 1D signals by `Morel et al. (2023) <https://arxiv.org/abs/2204.10177>`_ and for planar 2D signals by `Cheng et al. (2023) <https://arxiv.org/abs/2306.17210>`_.

 The scattering transform is defined by repeated application of directional wavelet transforms followed by a machine learning inspired non-linearity, typically the modulus operator.
 The wavelet transform :math:`W^{\lambda}` within each layer has an associated scale :math:`j` and direction $n$, which we group into a single label :math:`\lambda`.
 Scattering covariances :math:`S` are computed from the coefficients of a two-layer scattering transform and are defined as

 .. math::